Music Lovers vs. Audiophiles: The Art of Hearing Differently

 But audiophiles listen differently.
 Like a composer, audiophiles listen to the bigger picture as well as the individual parts.

-Silver Dragon IEM LOD Cable for Apple iDevices
+Pictured: Silver Dragon LOD Cable for Apple iDevices

 In the recent past, the LOD cable was used by audiophiles to bypass the cheap internal amplifier section in most popular Digital Audio Players (DAP) such as the iPod.
 A LOD cable was, essentially, a special type of custom cable, usually short in length, that audiophiles used for connecting the DAP's internal line-out interface to a separate external interface.
 It was previously used by audiophiles to bypass a portable audio player’s built-in headphone op-amp in favor of an external line-level amplifier.
 Implementing this custom cable into the audiophile’s signal-chain allowed audiophiles to increase the audio signal’s amplitude, and drive audiophile-quality headphones with a higher impedance.